natalan/samsung-remote/README.md

-NodeJS remote client for Samsung SmartTV
+NodeJS remote for Samsung SmartTV
 =======

 Module for integration of Samsung SmartTV with your NodeJS application.
 Tested with Samsung D6000 TV.